-"We're encouraged to see several states including Alabama increasing enrollment and maintaining a commitment to quality, but access to high-quality pre-K in the United States remains low and highly unequal," said Barnett.
-"Expanding access to quality pre-K programs is one of the best investments we can make, and it's critical that we raise and standardize salaries for early education teachers and have strong Dual language Learner policies in states with large Hispanic populations.
+"We're encouraged to see several states such as Michigan, New York, and South Carolina increasing enrollment and others improving quality, but access to high-quality pre-K in the United States remains low and highly unequal," said Barnett.
+"Expanding access to quality pre-K programs is one of the best investments we can make, and it's critical that we raise and standardize salaries for early education teachers and have strong Dual Language Learner policies in states with large Hispanic populations like Illinois.
 State governments should increase and stabilize funding for pre-K and raise standards for the benefit of all children."